 Most mints across the globe typically launch a new product lineup at the beginning of each year.
-They wouldn't be sitting on big inventories towards the end of the year, and a ramp up in production could take a while.
+They would not be sitting on big inventories towards the end of the year, and a ramp-up in production could take a while.

-The Royal Canadian mint had started allocating, an industry term meaning rationing, its popular Maple Leaf silver coins in September in response to high demand, according to a spokesman.
+In September the Royal Canadian Mint started allocating, an industry term meaning rationing, its Maple Leaf silver coins in response to high demand, according to a spokesman.

-With the allocation of silver coins in place, the mint continues to produce and take orders for 2014 coins with no anticipated stoppage in shipments, he said.
+With the allocation of silver coins in place, the mint continues to produce and take orders for 2014 coins with no anticipated halt in shipments, he said.

 But retailers are already finding it hard to get hold of the mint’s products as they sell out their existing stock.

-In mid-April 2013, silver lost nearly a fifth of its value in two days, tracking a rout in gold, prompting a rush to snap up both the metals at a bargain price.
+In mid-April 2013, silver lost nearly a fifth of its value in two days, tracking a rout in gold, which prompted a rush to snap up both the metals at bargain prices.

-But with the drop to four-year lows last week, the demand for the metals this time around has not been the same.
+But with the drop to four-year lows last week, demand for the two metals this time around has not been the same.

-Gold is seeing a pick up in demand in Europe and the United States, but Asia, the top gold consuming region, has not seen the sort of buying frenzy that happened last year.
+Demand for gold has picked up in Europe and the United States, but in Asia, the top gold-consuming region, the sort of buying frenzy that occurred last year has not taken place.

-"(Silver) supply is not as bad as April 2013 but there is definitely more tightness in the chain," said Gregor Gregersen, director at Silver Bullion, a retailer in Singapore, adding that supply times were increasing.
+“(Silver) supply is not as bad as April 2013, but there is definitely more tightness in the chain,” said Gregor Gregersen, a director at Singapore retailer Silver Bullion, adding that supply times were increasing.

 The U.S. Mint is not allocating silver or gold at the moment.
-In June, the mint lifted its ration on silver American Eagle coins that had been in place since January last year as strong demand had depleted silver coin blanks.
+In June, the mint lifted a rationing of silver American Eagle coins that had been in place since January last year.

-The U.S. Mint sold 1.4 million ounces of silver American Eagle coins on Friday alone, the highest daily sales since Jan.
-13 when the new 2014-dated coins first became available.
+The U.S. Mint sold 1.4 million ounces of silver American Eagle coins on Friday alone, the highest daily sales since the new 2014-dated coins first became available on Jan.
+13.

-The Perth Mint, which runs the only gold refinery in No. 2 gold producer Australia, said it was not facing any supply issues as it usually launches a new line of products from September, unlike the other mints.
+The Perth Mint, which runs the only gold refinery in No. 2 gold producer Australia, said it was not facing any supply issues.
+It usually launches a new line of products from September, unlike the other mints.